 Are Styrofoam coffee cups safe for hot drinks?

-What's in a Styrofoam cup
+What's in the cup

 What the research says